 - PMS-like pain

-- It is common to feel pain similar to what some women experience before menstruation, continuous pain and deafness in the lower abdomen.
-They usually occur during the first few weeks of pregnancy, when the woman does not yet know she is pregnant.
+- It is common to feel pain similar to period pain.
+This usually occurs during the first few weeks of pregnancy, when the woman does not yet know she is pregnant.

 - Changes in the chest